 A correspondent Dominic has a watch with one of these movements.
 The case is a nickel screw back and bezel.
-In the case back is the trademark KF over G within a shield as shown here.
-This trademark was registered by Kurth Frères on 9 August 1910, which removes any doubt about who actually made the movements.
-The question then is: why are some of these movements stamped 'Vacheron'?
+In the case back is the trademark KF over G within a shield as shown in the small image here.
+This trademark was registered by Kurth Frères on 9 August 1910, which to my mind removes any doubt about who actually made these movements.
+The question then is: why are some of these Kurth Frères movements stamped “Vacheron”?

-The two pictures of the same movement but with "Vacheron" on the barrel bridges are ones that I found on the internet, thanks to their respective owners as noted.
-The Vacheron mark is quite crudely done in both cases, and the marks are also completely different, and in different places on the plates.
+The two pictures of the same movement but with Vacheron on the barrel bridges are ones that I found on the internet, thanks to their respective owners as noted.
+The Vacheron mark is quite crudely done in both cases.
+The marks are also completely different, and in different places on the plates.
 These don't look like a mark that the Vacheron Constantin factory would make, but on the other hand they are underneath the gilding, which suggests they were put on when the movements were being made.
-It is difficult to envisage a forger taking the movements apart, stamping the marks, and then having the plates re-gilded
+It is difficult to envisage a forger taking the movements apart, stamping the marks, and then having the plates re-gilded.

 Owen Gilchrist pointed out to me that the oval logo with the four stars is shown in the "Watch Trademark Index of European Origin" by Karl Kochmann.
-It is recorded as being registered in England in December 1881 by Philippe-Auguste Weiss, a director of Vacheron Constantin from 1875, which ties the mark to the company.
+It is recorded by Kochmann as being registered in England in December 1881 by Philippe-Auguste Weiss, a director of Vacheron Constantin from 1875, which ties the mark to the company.

 The British Trade Marks Journal on the 19th September 1883 recorded the mark as: No. 27,258.
 Vacheron & Constantin, 1, Rue & Quai des Moulins, Geneva, Switzerland – Four stars arranged elliptically, and the name “ Vacheron ”.